ginkgo biloba bonsai

 Ginkgo bonsai can be purchased from many online and brick and mortar nurseries.
 It is generally sold to growers when it’s about four to six years old.

-Usually, it will be shipped or sold in an eight-inch ceramic pot.
+Usually, it will be shipped or sold in an eight-inch ceramic bonsai pot.
 You may need to repot the plant upon its arrival.
 The tree’s shape can vary depending on its age and cultivation.

 Scroll to Top